X

 Are Armenian Cucumbers Really Cucumbers?

 Armenian cucumbers, also called yard-long cucumbers or snake melons, are not true cucumbers.
-They are a variety of musk melon (Cucumis melo var. flexuosus) that looks and tastes like a cucumber but is more tolerant of heat and less prone to bitterness.
+They are a variety of muskmelon (Cucumis melo var. flexuosus) that looks and tastes like a cucumber but is more heat-tolerant and less prone to bitterness.

-They were first cultivated in Armenia in the 15th century and are a great choice if you have struggled with bitter or heat-sensitive cucumber varieties in the past.
+They were first cultivated in Armenia in the 15th century and are a great choice if you have struggled with bitter or heat-sensitive cucumber varieties.
 Learn more about why some cucumbers turn bitter here.

-A basket filled with various freshly picked cucumbers, including Armenian varieties, sits on a wooden surface near blooming orange flowers—a perfect scene for learning how to grow Armenian Cucumbers.
+A basket filled with various freshly picked cucumbers, including Armenian varieties, sits on a wooden surface near blooming orange flowers.

 When to Plant Armenian Cucumbers